 Shin Splints: Why They Occur and How to Treat Them

-One of the most common injuries reported in long-distance runners and hikers is shin splints, which presents as shooting pains in an athlete’s shins.
+One of the most common injuries reported in long-distance runners and hikers is shin splints.
 There are two main types of shin splints – one which is present in the inner part of the leg and corresponds with the posterior tibialis muscle, and the other which is present on the outside of the leg and corresponds with the anterior tibialis muscle.
 However, while the location of shin splints is different the cause of the injury is the same.
 Understanding the mechanism behind this condition is key to treating it – and preventing it from reoccurring.

 Causes of Shin Splints